birdneststream/asciibird/README.md

 # Roadmap and Bug To Fixes

-* Warning on mirc export if ascii exceeds IRCs 512 per chat line limit.
-* Review encodings check on file import - UTF8 vs Latin something
+To fix before properly releasing v1

+* Fill tool buggered on big ascii, related to undo system and recursion limit
 * Brush blocks larger than 1x1 can leave undoable blocks
 * Asciis sometimes open with 1 more block width and height
 * The layers and undo sometimes may have bugs, but seems hard to replicate.
-* Improve image overlay modal
 * The current mIRC importer will fail on `C5,` type blocks by discarding the `,` character when it should preserve it. `art.txt` ascii is a good example of this.
 98% of txt ascii imported should be fine.

+### V1 Proper Release

+* Warning on mirc export if ascii exceeds IRCs 512 per chat line limit.
+* Review encodings check on file import - UTF8 vs Latin something

 ## Mobile / Touch Screen support